bmx-ng/bmx-site/docs/tutorials/oop_tutorial.md

 ## Encapsulation & Access Modifiers

 By default, all of a Type's Fields and Methods are visible (or accessible) from everywhere.
-This is all great, but sometimes it would be nice if there were a way to "hide" specific implementation details of your Type, and only allow access to them through the Object's own methods.
+This is all great, but sometimes it would be nice if there were a way to "*hide*" specific implementation details of your Type, and only allow access to them through the Object's own methods.
 This is called "Encapsulation".
 By using access modifiers, you can do just that - hide functionality so that it is only visible from inside your Type.